-Leaving rehab can be a time of excitement, overwhelming emotions and curiosity about the future.
+Leaving a treatment facility can be a time of excitement, overwhelming emotions and curiosity about the future.
 It can also be challenging to transition back into your everyday life outside of treatment.
-One of the hardest adjustments is no longer having a daily routine as you had in rehab.
-Rehab is extremely structured.
+One of the hardest adjustments is no longer having a daily routine like you had in the treatment facility.
+In the facility, life is extremely structured.
 It includes eating nutritious meals throughout the day, exercising, individual and group therapy sessions, sober activities, time for reflection and other supportive measures.
-Leaving rehab and suddenly not having this routine can be difficult.
+Leaving and suddenly not having this routine can be difficult.
 Still, you can develop a structured daily routine all on your own.
 Developing a routine will help keep your recovery on track and keep you motivated.

 How Does a Daily Routine Help Recovery?